tiotags1/hardshell/docs/readme.md

 Doesn't require root/SUID.

-Inspired by firejail (for the easy configuration options), bubblewrap (for not having configuration options), mkbox (for the ok function).
+Inspired by firejail (for the easy configuration options), bubblewrap (for not having configuration options), mkbox (for the ok function and basic sandbox setup).

 pretty config file, check it out!